BASKA-SA/baska-sweden.co.za/index.md

 ## Help get the winning team to Sweden in 2018

 BASKA is going to Sweden in 2018 and you can help!
-40 of our karateka have qualified for the world championships which will be held in Stockholm in June next year.
+40 of our karateka have qualified for the world championships which will be held in Stockholm in June.
 We need to raise funds to pay for this exciting event.
 Have a look at the ways you can get involved.
 If we all pull together we can get our team to Sweden!